-- ★ Parent teacher meetings: these can be requested by either party whenever the need arises - ★ Semester reports: twice a year at the end of Semesters 1 & 2 - Toddle: Ongoing and regular feedback about your child's learning will be shared through this digital portfolio. - ★ Parent teacher conferences: held twice per year.
+- Parent teacher meetings: these can be requested by either party whenever the need arises - ★ Semester reports: twice a year at the end of Semesters 1 & 2 - Toddle: Ongoing and regular feedback about your child's learning will be shared through this digital portfolio. - ★ Student-Led Conference: held once per year. - ★ 3-way conferences: held once per year.